tukl-msd/finance.benchmark/doc/Benchmark_v2_Specification.md

 1. tol >= sqrt( sum( ( (e_i-o_i)/e_i )^2, i=1..n) / n )
 2. 4*tol >= max( (e_i-o_i)/e_i, i=1..n )

-The second criterion is to avoid high variance solutions which are good on average, given that infrequent but high error solutions are a bad thing in practise.
+The second criterion is to avoid high variance solutions which are good on average, given that infrequent but high error solutions are undesirable in practise.

 (My feeling is that there should be a way to define this in a way that depends on $n$, but